-At the conclusion of their investigation, the Headteacher will provide a formal written response within 10 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the headteacher will provide a formal written response within twenty school days of the date of receipt of the complaint.

-If the Headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions that will take to resolve the complaint.
+Where appropriate, it will include details of actions Newton Hill Community School will take to resolve the complaint.

-The Headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.
+The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.

-If the complaint is about the Headteacher, or a member of the Governing body (including the Chair or Vice-Chair), a suitably skilled Governor will be appointed to complete all the actions at Stage 1.
+If the complaint is about the headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.